AbdelStark/askeladd/README.md

 Typical flow:

-1. User submits a proving request to the network.
+1. User submits a proving request to the network (DVM Job Kind `5600`)
-2. An Askeladd prover agent generates a proof for the request.
+2. An Askeladd DVM Service Provider generates a proof for the request using the STWO prover.
-3. The proof is published to the Nostr network.
+3. The proof is published to the Nostr network (DVM Job Result Kind `6600`).
-4. The user can verify the proof using the Askeladd verifier agent.
+4. The DVM Customer can verify the proof using the STWO verifier.

-## TODOs

-- [X] Use [NIP-90 - Data Vending Machine](https://nips.nostr.com/90) to define interaction between Service Providers (prover agents) and customers (users needing to generate proofs).
-- [ ] Use [NIP-89 -Recommended Application Handlers](https://nips.nostr.com/89) for prover agents to advertise their support for certain types of proving requests, their pricing model, etc.
-- [ ] Use [NIP-57 - Lightning Zaps](https://nips.nostr.com/57) to handle the payment for the proofs.
-- [ ] Use [NIP-13 - Proof of Work](https://nips.nostr.com/13) for spam protection.
-- [ ] Use [NIP-94 - File Metadata](https://nips.nostr.com/94) and/or [NIP-96 - HTTP File Storage Integration](https://nips.nostr.com/96) to handle transport of the proofs and metadata over the network.

 ## Running the demo